Wall Prep for Painting: Essential Steps for Flawless Results

 Floor Protection

-Lay down drop cloths, canvas tarpaulins or plastic sheeting over floors.
-For carpets, use a breathable material like canvas.
-Extend coverage 3 to 6 feet from the base of the walls you're painting for the best protection.
-Secure edges with painter's tape, duct tape or weights to prevent slipping.
+Lay down drop cloths, canvas tarps, or plastic sheeting.
+For carpets, choose breathable canvas.
+Extend coverage 3 to 6 feet from walls and secure edges with painter’s tape, duct tape, or weights to prevent slipping.

 Furniture Protection

 Remove furniture from the room if possible.
-For large furniture that can't be moved, fully cover with drop cloths or furniture covers.
-Use painter's tape to securely seal all edges and seams.
-Cover tables, cabinets and counters with drop cloths as well.
-Remove outlet and light switch covers before painting and cover the openings.
+For larger items, cover completely with drop cloths or furniture covers, sealing edges with painter’s tape.
+Cover tables, counters, and cabinets as well.
+Remove outlet and switch covers for easier access and cleaner lines.

 Additional Precautions

-Remove artwork, window treatments, electronics and decorative accessories from walls before painting.
-Cover doorways, air vents, radiators and baseboards with painter's tape and paper or drop cloths.
-Tape plastic sheeting over windows and doors to protect glass and weatherstriping.
+Take down artwork, window treatments, electronics, and decorative accessories.
+Protect vents, radiators, baseboards, and doorways with painter’s tape and paper.
+Tape plastic over windows and doors to shield glass and weatherstripping.

 Final Checks